 The widening of Crawfordville Highway will require the current County Administration facility and the facility that houses the Property Appraiser and the Supervisor of Elections to be demolished.
-The Florida Department of Transportation (FDOT) will pay the County for the value of the buildings and land but it is highly unlikely those funds will be sufficient to build a new facility elsewhere.
-County staff is currently looking at options and locations for relocating these facilities.
+The Florida Department of Transportation (FDOT) will pay the County for the value of the buildings and land, but it is highly unlikely those funds will be sufficient to build a new facility elsewhere.
+County staff are currently looking at options and locations for relocating these facilities.
 While no hard costs are currently in the five (5) year plan, it is estimated the project will cost \$10,000,000 with approximately \$7,500,000 being borrowed.
-For purposes of estimating future debt impacts, it is estimated the loan will begin in FY23/24 and last for a 15-year term, ending in FY37/38.
-The interest rate is estimated to be 2.25% and is expected to be repaid from the One Cent Sales Tax Fund.
+For purposes of estimating future debt impacts, it is estimated the loan will begin in FY25/26 and last for a 15-year term, ending in FY39/40.
+This is expected to be repaid from the One Cent Sales Tax Fund.